What is a Cash-Out Refinance?

 How a Cash-Out Refinance Works

-The cash-out refinance process follows the same general steps as a traditional mortgage refinance.
+The cash-out refinance process follows the same general steps as a traditional mortgage refinance, but differs in that it lets you tap equity.

 Cash-Out Refinance Calculator